NEWSMAKER-Iran's Ahmadinejad, reviled abroad, fades at home

 By Alistair Lyon

-BEIRUT, Feb 24 (Reuters) - Iran’s Mahmoud Ahmadinejad has often surprised his foes, but next week’s parliamentary poll may make him a lame duck for the rest of his presidency, a penalty for defying the Islamic Republic’s Supreme Leader.
+BEIRUT, March 2 (Reuters) - Iran’s Mahmoud Ahmadinejad has often surprised his foes, but Friday’s parliamentary poll may make him a lame duck for the rest of his presidency, a penalty for defying the Islamic Republic’s Supreme Leader.

 Vilified in the West for his barbs against America and Israel, his defiance on Iran’s nuclear work, and questioning of the Holocaust, the blacksmith’s son has long relied on his charismatic appeal to the poor and devout, as well as his links to the elite Revolutionary Guard and Basij religious militia.